 The study also found that catching and managing CKD early could slow down how fast it gets worse and help dogs live longer.

 Another study wanted to discover how common chronic kidney disease (CKD) is in dogs and what makes it more likely to happen.
 They also wanted to see if purebred dogs are more at risk than mixed-breed dogs.

 They looked at records from over 107,000 dogs that went to 89 different vets in the UK over two years and found that CKD isn't that common, but it does happen.
 Older dogs and certain breeds like Cocker Spaniels and Cavalier King Charles Spaniels are more at risk.
 Heart disease often occurs alongside CKD.

 Dogs with CKD often have bad breath, lose weight, drink and pee a lot, might wet themselves, throw up, eat less, feel tired, and have diarrhoea.
 Once a dog is diagnosed, they usually live for about 226 more days.

 Advice on kidney problems in dogs

-For expert advice and treatment on kidney disease and kidney failure in dogs, contact your local vet.
+Contact your local vet for expert advice and treatment on kidney disease and kidney failure in dogs.